biodiversitydata-se/SOS/Docs/SearchFilter.md

 ```

 ### Search for observations with red list categories
-This filter will return observation of critically endangered (CR), endangered (EN) and vulnerable (VU) species.
+This filter will return observation of species classified as critically endangered (CR), endangered (EN) and vulnerable (VU).
 ```json
 {
     "taxon" : {